wells of love, lasagnas of protection

 after laboring for so long to keep my professional mask from slipping, because I knew that everyone in the performance industry was suffering more or less equally, and no one had any answers—

-after all this, in late March, I cried harder than I had in the entire pandemic.
+in late March 2021, after all this, I cried harder than I had in the entire pandemic.

-I sobbed like a choking, unbelieving teenager curled into a ball in a corner of the school library after getting her heart broken for the first time.
-That ball of misery was me in the fall of 1999, and my body is permanently imprinted with the sensations of that afternoon, sensations I somehow managed to repress until the blue-eyed boy who said he hoped I wouldn’t cry was safely out of earshot: a feeling of the universe closing in on me, an unstoppable force fighting its way out of my belly and limbs and face, the porous boundaries of the body collapsing inward and outward simultaneously.
+I sobbed like a choking teenager curled into a ball in a corner of a library after getting her heart broken for the first time.
+That ball of unbelieving misery was me in the fall of 1999, and my body is permanently imprinted with the sensations of that afternoon, sensations I somehow managed to suppress until the blue-eyed boy who said he hoped I wouldn’t cry was safely out of earshot: a feeling of the universe closing in on me, an unstoppable force fighting its way out of my belly and limbs and face, the porous boundaries of the body collapsing inward and outward simultaneously.
 In the spring of 2021, on the sidewalk outside the train station, those sensations returned.
-My husband, green-eyed, unafraid of my tears, could only put his arms around me and wait while I—supposedly a thick-skinned seasoned professional, supposedly immune by now to Covid disappointments—sobbed for half an hour, seemingly without breath, until the next train came.
+My husband, green-eyed and unafraid of my tears, could only put his arms around me and wait while I—supposedly a thick-skinned seasoned professional, supposedly immune by now to Covid disappointments—sobbed for half an hour, seemingly without breath, until the next train came.

 It was just a gig.

 I’ve lost a lot of gigs since this all began.
 So many people have lost so much more, and I’m lucky, relatively speaking.
-We’ve all said this constantly for the last fifteen months, our complaints loaded with survivor’s guilt, but we still grieve our losses, whatever they are.
-Naturally I recognize that I’ve had an easier time of it than many: I haven’t been sick.
+We’ve all said this constantly since March 2020, our complaints loaded with survivor’s guilt, but we still grieve our losses, whatever they are.
+Naturally I recognize that I’ve had an easier time of it than many.
+I haven’t been sick.
 I haven’t lost any immediate family or close friends to the disease.
-I enjoyed more time than usual with my husband and a few dear people.
+I enjoyed lots of time with my husband and a few dear people.
 I stayed in touch with others on long, rambling calls.
-I had time to think and be creative.
+I had time to think, to be creative.
 Sam and I recorded an artistically ambitious, startlingly successful album that would have been impossible to prepare in a normal season.
 There was cooking, yoga, endless coffee, and a new adopted family member: a sneezy, fierce, soft little rabbit called Mochi.

 Things had been more difficult since winter began.
 After the excitement of the album release and an unexpected debut with the Concertgebouw Orchestra (which I sang because—gulp—a colleague became seriously ill), I crashed.
-Everything was canceled, lockdown restrictions were severe, daylight was short, and loneliness clamped down hard.
-I lost interest in the things that usually keep me going, including singing, and instead spent long afternoons on the couch, knitting endlessly and numbing myself with silly shows.
-My emotions were always close to the surface, but as time went on, it seemed increasingly impossible to explain to friends or even to my husband just how bad I felt.
-These are textbook depression symptoms, and I couldn’t shake them, and it was sobering to experience what lots of musicians had been feeling all along.
+Everything was canceled, lockdown restrictions were severe, and loneliness clamped down hard.
+I lost interest in the things that usually keep me going, including singing.
+My emotions were always frighteningly close to the surface, but as time went on, it seemed increasingly impossible to explain to anyone just how bad I felt.
 All the critical success of the album—a project I’d poured my whole self into—felt distant, because it literally was, and the wells of my heart (as in the Hafez poem I quote above) felt emptier with every passing week.

-Losing work is hard enough, but losing work as an immigrant is harder—a double erasure of identity.
-Although I’m very comfortable in the Netherlands after many years here, my life began to seem foreign to me as the pandemic wore on, as if I was looking at myself through the wrong end of a telescope.
-At one point, two good friends were ill with Covid at the same time, one local and one distant, and I worried about them both.
-I texted the Dutch friend to ask if there was anything I could do to help.
-Could I, say, drop off dinner for his family some night?
-A lasagna?
-Americans, back me up here.
-Bringing a meal to someone going through a tough time is the most fundamental way of showing support, isn’t it?
+Losing work is hard enough, but losing work as an immigrant is harder, I think—it’s a double erasure of identity.
+Although my Dutch life is very comfortable, it began to seem foreign to me as the pandemic wore on, as if I was looking at myself through the wrong end of a telescope.
+It felt like my assimilation into this culture was moving backwards: I felt lost, unable to relate to anyone.
+There was a week when two close friends were ill with Covid at the same time, one local and one distant.
+I texted the Dutch friend to ask if there was anything I could do—like, could I bring an easy dinner over for his family some night?
+A lasagna, maybe?
+Americans, back me up here—bringing a meal to someone having a rough time is the most fundamental way of showing support, isn’t it?

-When the reply eventually came back, it was clearly confused.
-We have enough food, but, um, thanks?
+When his reply eventually came back, it was clearly confused.
+Um, we have plenty of food, but thanks, I guess?

 I laughed, then sighed.
 Not only was the world falling apart—I couldn’t even offer help in a way that made sense culturally.

-Despite all this fragmentation and sadness, I didn’t realize I was so close to a real breaking point.
+Despite all this disorientation, I didn’t know how close I was to a real breaking point.
 On that day in late March outside the train station, the loss of one more gig unglued me entirely.
-As I choked on my tears, I genuinely felt that the musical identity I’d spent my whole adult life crafting was falling to pieces.
-I was stabbed with the panicked certainty that no one cared what I had to contribute, that I would never get back on track professionally, that live performance would never resume, and that life without it would be meaningless.
+As I wept, I genuinely felt that the identity I’d spent my whole adult life crafting—professional and personal—was falling to pieces.
+I was stabbed with panicked certainty that no one cared what I had to contribute, that I would never get back on track, that live performance would never resume, and that life without it would be meaningless.

 I’ve hardly ever felt so low.

-Don’t worry—things get less gloomy from here.
-The situation is improving rapidly in the two places I call home (the Netherlands and the US), and my calendar and heart are filling back up.
+Don’t worry—this post gets less gloomy from here.
+The situation is improving in the two places I call home (the Netherlands and the US), and my calendar and heart are filling back up.
 But it seems important to try to address what this year has changed for me and for many musicians, especially since I’ve hardly been able to write about it until now.
 It’s been too big.
-We’ll all be grappling with the trauma of it for a long time, even in places where vaccination is easing us back into a routine we recognize.

-I’ve said plenty about work-life balance on the blog before, but mostly at times when my career was out-balancing other aspects of life—not the other way around.
-Even in the disoriented spring of 2020, as I wrote about performance and love and vulnerability, I had no idea what was ahead, what a shattering of identity we were all in for.
-Heavens, I had so much drive at first!
-My concerts were cancelled, but I had songs to sing, people to call, a pianist in my house, plenty of scores.
-I thought the question was how to maintain resilience and balance in the context of work that existed already, or that I would create.
-And I did make a lot happen, for sure.
-But with little in-person feedback or institutional support, I eventually ran out of energy in the face of circumstances that only got worse as the months ticked by.
+I’ve said plenty about work/life balance here before, but always at times when my career was out-balancing other aspects of life—never the other way around.
+Even in the spring of 2020, as I wrote about performance and love and vulnerability, I had no idea what was ahead, what a shattering of identity we were all in for.
+I had so much drive in those first Covid months!
+Gigs were cancelled, but I had a pianist in my house, plenty of scores, long brainstorming sessions with friends.
+I thought the question was how to maintain resilience and balance in the context of work that existed or that I would create.
+I did create a lot of work, for sure—notably, the album with Sam, one of my proudest achievements to date—but with little in-person feedback or institutional support, I eventually ran out of energy in the face of circumstances that only got worse as the months ticked by.

-At that point, different and more troubling questions emerged.
+Different and more troubling questions then emerged.
 How can we be OK when we’re NOT at work?
 How do we define ourselves, find meaning and structure, when the thing we’ve been doing so passionately for so long, this thing that drove all our choices and pressured us to prioritize it over everything else, goes away?
-How do we support ourselves and each other at such a time?
+How do we support ourselves and each other?
 How do we keep our resilience and sense of identity in the long term?

 These questions poke painfully into very deep fears.
-I’m not sure I have any particularly wise answers, but over a long quiet winter, I sat still and listened to many smart people talk and write about them, trying to make sense of my own distress.
+Over a long quiet winter, I sat still and listened to many smart people talk and write about them, trying to make sense of my own distress.
 Although things are improving, I don’t want to let the moment slip away without trying to find some words of my own for how this has actually felt.
 Our collective trauma can’t be forgotten instantly, and it shouldn’t be.
-As we heal individually, we can help heal our broken industry, too.
+As we heal individually, maybe we can help heal our ailing industry, too.

 It’s impossible to talk about the pandemic’s effect on the arts and artists without talking about money.

 Early on, the Dutch government hastily organized a bailout scheme for freelancers called TOZO.
-I received assistance for a few months, but I’ve been paying for it ever since in bureaucratic anxiety and thousands of euros of punitive fines for misinterpreting the Kafka-esque filing protocols.
-I have friends who are in even worse trouble for accepting help, although the rules remain totally unclear and apparently subjective.
-The government coalition currently leans center-right, and those in power seem to consider artists considered inessential, elitist, self-aggrandizing hobbyists who rely on handouts to avoid doing real work–even though “culture” is one of the Netherlands’s main exports and a major part of the economy, and even though art, broadly defined, in what got most of us through the darkest days of lockdown.
-Things are just as bad in the US, though in different ways.
+Friends abroad cited the Netherlands as a happy example of a country supporting its artists during a crisis, but to make a long story short, it’s been a Kafka-esque nightmare, and it made me feel not only poor but virtually worthless during a period of under-employment.
+The politicians currently in power seem to consider artists inessential, elitist, self-aggrandizing hobbyists who rely on handouts to avoid doing real work—even though “culture” is one of the Netherlands’s main exports and a major part of the economy—even though I’ve spent my whole adult life working extremely hard and earning a decent living from music—and even though art, broadly defined, in what got most of us through the darkest days of lockdown.

-We already knew that the gig economy was a farce, but the pandemic has made it clearer than ever how little safety net there is for anyone (in any field) without a fixed contract.
-I’m one of the lucky ones; my husband kept his salaried job, and we have a modest mortgage.
+I knew how unstable the gig economy was, but the pandemic has made it clearer than ever how little safety net there is for anyone (in any field) without a fixed contract.
+I’m lucky: my husband kept his salaried job, and we have a modest mortgage.
 Some colleagues have been in tighter spots, and my heart aches for the sacrifices people have had to make to stay afloat—needing to sell their homes or instruments, for example.
-Numerous colleagues have fled the profession (because they can’t afford to wait it out, or because they’re hopeless about the future) to become web designers, real-estate agents, lawyers- and nurses-in-training, project managers, counselors, and corporate consultants.
+Numerous colleagues have fled the profession because they can’t afford to wait it out, or because they’re hopeless about the future.
 The field is hemorrhaging talent.

 The picture is a tad brighter when you zoom out from the individual to the project or institutional level.
 I got a couple grants for my album, and other cool projects have also received support and attention.
-Orchestras and opera companies and concert series are continuing to make plans; most are programming extra-conservatively, panicking about their shrinking donor bases, but a few are being adventurous, trying to tackle larger issues in the industry, using this moment of change as an opportunity to address long-standing problems of access and discrimination.
-I have determined and brilliant friends in artistic planning and management who have been working tirelessly to keep their own and everyone else’s spirits up while steering their ships through stormy waters.
+Orchestras, opera companies, and concert series are continuing to make plans.
+Most are programming conservatively, panicking about their shrinking donor bases, but a few are being adventurous, trying to tackle larger issues in the industry, using this moment of change as an opportunity to address long-standing problems of access and discrimination.
+I have several determined and brilliant friends in artistic planning and management who have tirelessly kept their own and everyone else’s spirits up and continued their work despite enormous challenges.